fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 ### "If users need a manual, the design has failed"

-A nurse documenting a visit at 2am shouldn't think about button hierarchy.
+A caregiver documenting a visit at 2am shouldn't think about button hierarchy.
 The right action should be obvious:

 - **Big and blue?** That's what I do next.
 - **Outlined and quiet?** That's the alternative.